JMTamayo/page-hunter/README.md

 Take a look at the [examples](https://github.com/JMTamayo/page-hunter/tree/main/examples) folder where you can find practical uses in REST API implementations with some web frameworks.

 #### Paginate records from a relational database with SQLx:
-To paginate records from a PostgreSQL database:
+To paginate records from a Postgres database:
 ```rust,no_run
     use page_hunter::*;
     use sqlx::postgres::{PgPool, Postgres};